 The Gol through BKKBN released the BKKBN Chairperson Decree No. 24 of 2017 concerning post-partum and post-abortion FP services.
 Under such Decree, counselling of post abortion and post partum FP can be integrated with antenatal care, pregnancy class, Posyandu and other activities.

-The updated policy from the Ministry of Health's part (the revision of Ministry of Health Decree No. 97 of 2014) is currently under final review in legal division.
+As of July, 2020, the updated policy from the Ministry of Health's part (the revision of Ministry of Health Decree No. 97 of 2014) is currently under final review in legal division.